Best way to pay for things when travelling in New Zealand

-For larger purchases and things you think you could use post purchase protection then this small surcharge may be worthwhile.
+For larger purchases and things you think you may need post purchase protection for then this small surcharge may be worthwhile.
 As suggested by our recent tour guest Peter, a very experienced international traveller, use the Debit Card for smaller everyday purchases and Credit Card for larger ones that need a guarantee.

 What about paying for things online while you’re travelling?

 Many of us are accustomed to the convenience and security of paying for goods and services online from our own devices, so why not take advantage of this while travelling internationally too?

 This won’t work for everyday purchases like daily groceries or restaurant meals, but for things like activities or accommodation it’s definitely an option.

 If you’re booking a tour or activity for your trip while you’re here in New Zealand then most accommodation and activity operators will have an option to book and pay through their website.
 If you’re on your own device you can even use your preferred payment solution like Apple Pay or PayPal.